codingmermaid/Data-Science-Hub/README.md

 8. **Participate in Coding Challenges:** Engage in platforms like LeetCode, HackerRank to improve problem-solving skills.
 9. **Project: Simple Python Project:** Create a basic application like a calculator or a simple game to consolidate your learning.

+#### Project ideas for practicing:
+1. Basic Calculator – A command-line calculator that supports addition, subtraction, multiplication, and division.
+2. To-Do List App – A simple task manager where users can add, view, and remove tasks.
+3. Dice Roller – A program that simulates rolling a six-sided dice (or any number of sides).
+4. Number Guessing Game – The program picks a random number, and the user has to guess it with hints.
+5. Rock, Paper, Scissors – A simple game where the user plays against the computer.
+6. Password Generator – Generates random passwords with letters, numbers, and symbols.
+7. Hangman Game – A simple word-guessing game where the user guesses letters before running out of attempts.
+8. Simple Address Book – Allows users to store, retrieve, update, and delete contacts.
+9. Expense Tracker – Users can add expenses, view summaries, and analyze spending habits.
+10. Weather App (API-based) – Fetches real-time weather data using an API like OpenWeatherMap.
+11. Currency Converter – Uses an API to fetch real-time exchange rates.
+12. Unit Converter – Converts measurements like temperature, weight, or distance.

 ### **2. Probability, Statistics, Linear Algebra**

 1. **Probability Theory:** Learn about probability rules, random variables, distributions, and Bayesian thinking.